tim-smart/effect-io-ai/effect/Effect-forEach.md

 **Details**

-The `forEach` function applies a provided operation to each element in the iterable, producing a new effect that returns an array of results.
+This function applies a provided operation to each element in the iterable, producing a new effect that returns an array of results.

 If any effect fails, the iteration stops immediately (short-circuiting), and the error is propagated.